Bourbon & Cigars

 Watchman prayers are not only about defense against darkness but also about watching for God’s movement.
 Proverbs 8:34 captures this spirit: “Blessed is the one who listens to me, watching daily at my gates, waiting beside my doors.”
 They remind believers to stay alert, compassionate, and faithful, guarding both their own hearts and the wider community.

-THE EIGHT PRAYER WATCHES OF EASTER
+THE EIGHT PRAYER WATCHES OF PENTECOST

 🌑 1.
 First Watch (6–9 PM)